Inkering/printnoser/index.md

 The next steps of this project will be to improve the user experience and software integration.
-Additionally, we will work to increase the number of different failure modes which we can detect, hopefully eventually being able to detect potential decreases in print quality such as miniscule stepper failures.
+Additionally, we will work to increase the number of different failure modes which we can detect, including being able to detect potential decreases in print quality such as miniscule stepper failures.